dalequark/daleonai/_posts/2020-10-06-can-ai-make-me-trendier.md

 ![Screenshot of Pinterest's similar item search feature](/images/pinterest.png "Screenshot of Pinterest's similar item search feature")

-IKEA also built a nice app that allows customers to search their products via images with this kind of tech:
+IKEA also built a nice demo that allows customers to search their products via images with this kind of tech:

 ![Video of customer searching an IKEA product catalog by photo](/images/ikea_gif.gif "Original image from TechCrunch")

+I'm going to use the Product Search API in a simliar way, but instead of connecting a product catalog, I'm going to use my own wardrobe, and instead of recommend similar individual *items*, I'm going to try to recommend entire outfits.